How does it work?

 brownish and green (for an earthy look)

 Be careful with large areas of pure white.
 It may look “flat” in photos and so bright that it steels the attention that should be on you!
 Smaller areas of white are fine.
+You can try a creamy colour instead of white if you really like white.

 Wear colours that don’t attract too much attention to it so that you are the main hero of the photo.
 That’s why darker or less saturated colours are usually ideal.